junxit/us-congress-bills-116/metadata.md

 - 2019-01-15 — Mr. Cummings moved to suspend the rules and pass the bill.
 - 2019-01-15 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H563)
 - 2019-01-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H563)
+- 2019-01-16 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.